flukejones/room/code-review/thinkers.md

 } thinker_t;
 ```

 Much of the reason for the linked list appears to be so that it is easy to add/remove items created using `Z_Malloc`, the Doom memory manager.
+It is also important to note that the linked-list *demands* that memory locations be stable (nevermind the pointers jammed through the `mobj_t`).

 ![](./images/thinker_links.png)